luleyleo/druid-enum-helpers/README.md

 This works already!

 Type inference is kinda broken :(
+Also, using a `{}` macro inside the ui declaration seems to disable formatting.

 Error messages are still a bit crappy when messing up types.